-Conway Glass offers many glass products and is quite different from most glass companies in that they design, manufacture, assemble and teach about this amazing material.
+Conway Glass sells a variety of glass products.
+We also design, manufacture, assemble and teach about this amazing material.
 Call 843.248.3558 for more info.

 We offer custom shower doors, stained windows for churches and homes and blown glass lighting and sculpture.

 Conway Glass is a full service glass company located in the historic Mayfair neighborhood of Conway, South Carolina.
 The company has served the Myrtle Beach - Conway area since 1986.
 This location also houses a stained glass studio, glass blowing studio and a gallery.
-Conway Glass has become a destination for visitors to the Grand Strand and a gathering place for local artists, craftsman and art enthusiasts.
+Conway Glass is a popular place for local artists, craftsman and visitors.

-Each year Conway Glass welcomes thousands of visitors to their newly renovated 100-year-old historic building.
-They offer glass blowing classes and host live narrated glass blowing demonstrations to the public on the First Saturday of every month October through May.
+Each year Conway Glass welcomes thousands of visitors to their renovated 100-year-old historic building.
+They offer glass blowing classes and host live narrated glass blowing demonstrations on the First Saturday of every month October through May.

 Ed’s career in glass spans 40 years.
 Many Myrtle Beach and Conway churches have windows designed and created by Mr. Streeter.
 He has educated hundreds of students in the art of stained glass.
-Most notably, he has taught glass blowing classes for the past seventeen years.
+Ed has taught glass blowing classes for the past seventeen years.
 Although much of his time is spent managing Conway Glass, his passion is creating glass art.
-He now focus his creative energy on creating stained glass windows and blown glass commissions.

-Sharing their passion for glass, Ed and his wife and partner, Barbara enjoy creating blown glass vessels, ornaments, vases and mixed media sculpture in their hot glass studio.
+Sharing their passion for glass, Ed and Barbara enjoy creating blown glass vessels, ornaments, vases and mixed media sculpture.
 They have worked together as a glass blowing team for the past 20 years.

 Conway Glass is housed in a 100-year-old brick building in the historic Mayfair neighborhood.
 Located at 708 12th Ave, the building was once the location for Creel Oil and Gas Company, established c.1903.